Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 - Caller thread is a UI Thread.
 (The AsyncTask instance must be created and invoked in the UI thread.
 The methods overridden in the AsyncTask class should never be called.
 They're called automatically AsyncTask can be called only once.
 Executing it again will throw an exception)
+- Created on the UI thread and can be executed only once.
+- Run on a background thread and result is published on the UI thread
 - For simple network operations which do not require downloading a lot of data
-- For disk-bound tasks that might take more than a few milliseconds
+- For disk-bound tasks
-- No need to manipulate handlers, hence easier in this sense

 AsyncTask is designed to be a helper class around Thread and Handler and does not constitute a generic threading framework.
 AsyncTasks should ideally be used for short operations (a few seconds at the most.)
 If you need to keep threads running for long periods of time, it is highly recommended you use the various APIs provided by the java.util.concurrent package such as Executor, ThreadPoolExecutor and FutureTask.